20 of the best classic books to read in your lifetime [my must-read list]

 17. Animal Farm by George Orwell

 Why should you read Animal Farm?
-Because it’s a scathing and satiric masterpiece that couldn’t be more relevant today.
+It’s a scathing and satiric masterpiece that couldn’t be more relevant today.
 (And one of the best short classics at only 140 pages.)

 In Animal Farm, one of the best modern classic books, a farm’s overworked and mistreated animals decide that enough is enough.